 Futures Customer Agreement

-This Futures Customer Agreement (“Agreement”) between CREDIT SUISSE FIRST BOSTON CORPORATION (“CSFBC”) and Enron North America Corp. (“Customer”) shall govern the purchase and sale by CSFBC of futures contracts and options thereon (collectively, “Contracts”) for the account and risk of Customer through one or more accounts carried by CSFBC on behalf and in the name of Customer (collectively, the “Account”).
+This Futures Customer Agreement (“Agreement”) between CREDIT SUISSE FIRST BOSTON CORPORATION (“CSFBC”) and ENRON NORTH AMERICA CORP. (“Customer”) shall govern the purchase and sale by CSFBC of futures contracts and options thereon (collectively, “Contracts”) for the account and risk of Customer through one or more accounts carried by CSFBC on behalf and in the name of Customer (collectively, the “Account”).

 1. Applicable Law.